TheMEMOLab/Bin420-Bioinformatics-for-Functional-Meta-Omics/MetaG/RecoveringMAGsFromMetaG.md

 srun: job 6019143 has been allocated resources [auve@c5-1.FARM: ~]$
 ```
-Now we are loged into a computing node.
+Now we are logged into a computing node.

 Display the content of the Flye assembly folder: